AnweshaB12/AB_Quant_Finance_Bootcamp_Summer25_Erdos/README.md

 Explored how **option price sensitivities** (Delta and Theta) vary with:
 - Spot price (for a fixed time to maturity)
 - Time to maturity (for a fixed spot price)
-- Interest rate variations

-Generated heatmaps and surface plots using the Black-Scholes model for both call and put options.

-➡️ *Key Outcome:* Built intuition behind the Greeks and their dynamic behavior; visualized how options behave under different market conditions.
+*Key Outcome:* Built intuition behind the Greeks and their dynamic behavior.

 ---